 Turbo mode is definitely not low volume and isn’t suitable for sleep time.
 But it’s a great feature to have during times when you won’t mind it.

-Using this great little sound level meter to measure volume, I recorded the volume levels at 1 meter (3.28 ft) from the purifier.
+Using this No products found. to measure volume, I recorded the volume levels at 1 meter (3.28 ft) from the purifier.

 |Off (Room noise)||39.3|

-In fact it’s actually more quiet than many smaller purifiers!
+In fact, it’s quieter than many smaller purifiers!
 That’s what surprised me a bit.
 And I’m very pleased with it, I have to say.

 While turbo has a very noticeable volume level and “whoosh” sound, the other settings are very similar – and lower – than many other products on the market